 The majority of candidates are selected for their outstanding contribution to the advancement of medical science, or for the application of existing scientific knowledge or understanding in an innovative way, so as to bring about advances in human health and welfare.
 A smaller number of candidates may be elected who have made an outstanding contribution in other ways, e.g.:

-- Those who have made a contribution to medical science by leadership, inspiration or the advancement of medical science in a senior management or administrative capacity.
+- Those who have made a contribution to medical science by leadership, inspiration or the advancement of medical science in a senior management capacity.

 - Those who have raised the public understanding or appreciation of medical science.